 Cleopatra "Let it alone; let's to billiards: come Charmian", (2)

-And seventy-five years later, the first book of billiard rules remarked of England
+And seventy five years later, the first book of billiard rules remarked of England

 In the Officers Mess at Jubbulpore in India, gambling games such as pyramids and life pool were very popular, and coloured balls, as well as the reds, were used.
-An English officer, who was visiting Chamberlain's regiment, explained that at the academy where he had trained, a first-year cadet was called 'a snooker', a term then used by Chamberlain when one of the players failed to pot a coloured ball.
-As they were all 'snooker' (i.e. novices) at the game, this name stuck, and the game with the coloured balls was always to be known as snooker.
+An English officer, who was visiting Chamberlain’s regiment, explained that at the academy where he had trained, a first year cadet was called ‘a snooker’, a term then used by Chamberlain when one of the players failed to pot a coloured ball.
+As they were all ‘snookers’ (i.e. novices) at the game, this name stuck, and the game with the coloured balls was always to be known as snooker.
 The game was later brought back to England from the Empire.

 At the same time as the game was enjoyed in their homes and clubs by the leisured classes, the table game had gone from the houses of the wealthy into public houses and billiard halls where ordinary people played the game.
 Here it developed a sleazy reputation.
 Charles Roupell is reported to have said that:

-'In the 19th century, the term poolroom was a betting parlour'.
+‘In the 19th century the term poolroom was a betting parlour’.
 (5)

 Billiards’ popularity was such that it was mentioned in Gilbert and Sullivan’s light opera, ‘The Mikado: